engapa/openshift-angularjs-quickstart/README.md

 Quickstart available on web console (Only Administrator of PDI-OpenShift)
 --------------------------------------------------------------------------

-In order to add this quickstart to available quickstarts on web console you shoud add this entry to file ''/etc/openshift/quickstarts.json'' :
+In order to add this quickstart to available quickstarts on web console you should add this entry to file ''/etc/openshift/quickstarts.json'' or in your REST service provider:

     {"quickstart": {
     "id":"1",